 A buyer's market is what you get when there's more supply than demand.
 There are more people looking to sell houses than there are people looking to buy houses.
 In a buyer's market, sellers may have to accept a lower price than they want to sell their home and may have to resort to staging and incentives.
 This is the ideal situation for buyers because they can get a great deal.

 Ready to buy?
-Start searching Northern Maine real estate.
+Start searching Central Maine real estate.

 Visit our buyers page for more information.